gtsteffaniak/blog/content/posts/2023/September/comparing_compiled.md

 ## Compile Time

 **Go:** One of Go's standout features is its blazing-fast compile times.
 It excels in this area due to its simplicity and a focus on concurrent compilation.
 Even for large projects, Go compiles in a matter of seconds, making it a preferred choice for projects with tight development cycles.
+Go excels with average compile times of < 1 second even for large projects due to its simple design and concurrent compilation.[[1]](https://benchmarksgame-team.pages.debian.net/benchmarksgame/fastest/rust-go.html)

 **Rust:** Rust's compile times are generally longer compared to Go, primarily because of its more advanced type system and borrow checker.
 However, the trade-off is robust memory safety.
 The Rust compiler ensures memory safety without relying on garbage collection, which makes the extra compilation time worthwhile for many developers.